builtree/simulate/README.md

 1. Make sure you have Flutter installed (https://flutter.dev/docs/get-started/install)
 2. Try installing and experimenting with the development version on your phone
-3. Don't hesitate in asking questions, we'll be happy to help
+3. Don't hesitate in asking questions, we'll be happy to help (Slack coming soon)

 All further guidelines can be found in the [documentation](docs/CONTRIBUTING.md)